 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we call this marketing).

 You will receive marketing communications from us if you have requested information from us or purchased goods or services from us and you have not opted out of receiving that marketing.
 As outlined above, we process your personal data on the basis of legitimate interests for marketing purposes, and you will always have the opportunity to unsubscribe from receiving such communications.

 4.4 Opting out

-You can ask us to stop sending you marketing messages at any time by calling into support or by sending us an email to email@example.com or by following the opt-out links on any marketing message sent to you.
+You can ask us or third parties to stop sending you marketing messages at any time by calling into support or by sending us an email to email@example.com or by following the opt-out links on any marketing message sent to you.

 If you opt-out of receiving marketing messages, we will not send you any further marketing communications.
 However, we may still need to send you operational, update or support messages in relation to any contract we hold with you for the provision of products/services or other associated transactions (such as warranty registrations, product/service experiences etc).

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of the site.

 These cookies are used to collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information, including IP address, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.

 Click here for an overview of privacy at Google.